JaimeStill/cipher-hub/.prompts/mod-review.md

 # Moderate Review

-Analyze the `review.md` document in the context of the overall project.
+Analyze the `.prompts/review-code.md` prompt document in the context of the overall project.
 Make any necessary corrections and optimizations, then output the adjusted document into an artifact.